fwi/HVLayout/README.md

 ##### HVLayout manager for Java Swing

+**Deprecated**
+A newer version is available at the [swing-formlayout](https://github.com/fwi/swing-formlayout) repository.
+The newer version is missing some Swing goodies included in this repository though.

 Windows should be resizable and window contents should adapt to user preferred font size.
 For many people displaying text with a large font is not an option but a requirement to read information on screen (e.g. the ``ctrl-plus`` function in an internet browser is a necessity).